Cat First-Aid Kit 2025: What to Pack & When to Use

 Sterile saline podsFlush debris from eyes/woundsBefore cleaning; eye irritationSingle-use pods reduce contamination

-Chlorhexidine 0.05%Skin antiseptic around (not in) woundsAfter saline on superficial woundsUse about 0.05%; stronger solutions can irritate
+Chlorhexidine ~0.05%Skin antiseptic for cleaning around minor woundsAfter saline on superficial woundsStronger solutions can irritate tissue

 Digital rectal thermometer + lubricantCheck fever/hypothermiaVomiting, lethargy, shock concernsNormal ~100.0–102.5°F (37.8–39.2°C)